 The Sport and Recreation Complex houses King Arena (basketball, volleyball and wrestling), Chrouser Aquatics Center (swimming, water polo), and Eckert Recreation Center (an 8,000 square foot fitness area, a walking/jogging track, a one-court wooden floor practice gym, and a two-court synthetic rubber recreational gym with a climbing wall), as well as open leisure space where students can relax.

 The College provides a full and diverse activities calendar.
 Concerts, Chicago special events, selected films, theater productions, and campus "specials" are just a few of the offerings.
 The College's student newspaper, the Record, is published weekly.
-Many activities occur in the Todd M. Beamer Student Center which houses the College Post Office, the Stupe, the Stupe Grill (the student-operated snack shop), the TV room, and meeting rooms.
+Many activities occur in the Todd M. Beamer Student Center which houses the College Post Office, The Stupe, the TV room, and meeting rooms.

 The College rents a limited number of apartments to graduate students on a first-come, first-served basis.
 Single graduate students are housed in one-bedroom apartments, two students per apartment.
 A limited number of one-bedroom apartments are available for married international students and Colson Scholars.
 Family houses are available on a limited basis for both married international students with children and married Colson Scholars with children.
 All units are furnished.

 College-owned graduate housing is administered through the Housing Services Office; applications may be requested by emailing firstname.lastname@example.org.
 Graduate students who opt to live off-campus are responsible for making their own housing arrangements.
 The Housing Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.